GSA/digitalgov.gov/readme.md

 ```

 **Note:** Digital.gov currently uses Hugo version 0.92.0.
 This is noted in our [.hugo-version](.hugo-version) file.
 If Hugo has released a new version, but digital.gov hasn't been upgraded to that version, you may get errors when building locally.
 It is possible to use Homebrew to download a previous version of Hugo.
-To do that follow these instructions: [Using Legecy Versions of the Hugo Static Site Generator](https://www.fernandomc.com/posts/brew-install-legacy-hugo-site-generator/)
+To do that follow these instructions: [Using Legacy Versions of the Hugo Static Site Generator](https://www.fernandomc.com/posts/brew-install-legacy-hugo-site-generator/)

 #### Setup